 is that it had to do with jews.

 This understanding is created already in 1888.
 So that understanding is setting the frame for our understanding.
 And since then ripperologists have been trying to explain a content about jews.

 But there has never been a real understanding of the text, since no one has managed to explain it.
 That it why we can not understand it today.

-Another type of understanding of the text, also connected to the word "juwes", is that the person who wrote it - that is, the killer (if we do not hypothesize that the killer wrote it, there is no need for analysing the text) - could not spell.
+Another type of understanding of the text, also connected to the word "juwes", is that the person who wrote it - that is, the killer (if we do not hypothesize that the killer wrote it, there is no need for analysing the text) -

 This idea does not fit with the rest of the text, since it is correctly spelled.

 Those who have been trying to understand the word as being wrongly spelled, have also been trying to explain that.
 In this case there has been explanations saying that the killer must have come from a lower class.
 But the writing on the wall was in a schoolboys good hand.